Purnima-ang/task-list-app-advance/README.md

 (For CI/CD) GitHub account and Docker Hub account

 🚀 Run in Development
-docker compose --env-file .env.dev up --build
+docker compose --env-file .env.dev up --build -d

 App will be available at:
 ➡️ http://localhost:5000